-As a professor, my research and teaching was focused on computational text analysis, specifically an approach that I call “macroanalysis.”
+As a professor, my research and teaching was focused on computational text analysis, specifically described in my first book “Macroanalysis: Digital Methods and Literary History.”
 My literary training was in Irish and Irish-American literature of the late 19th- and early 20th-century.
 I have published articles about Irish writers in Kansas, Montana, and California.
 Some years ago, I compiled a fairly comprehensive and searchable bibliography of Irish-American writers and their books.
 A small full text archive and searchable version of the bibliography was for many years hosted by the The Western Institute of Irish Studies, which I co-founded with former Irish Consul, Dónal Denham.
 I directed the Institute from its founding in 2004 to 2009.

 In 2006-2007 I spent a year at the Stanford Humanities Center where I was “Research Scholar in the Digital Humanities.”
 During that time, I set up the “Beyond Search Workshop” which eventually morphed into the Literary Lab that I co-directed with Franco Moretti from 2010 to 2012.

 Over the years I have taught courses and given seminars on text-encoding with TEI-XML, text analysis using php, and text-mining with my favorite programming language R. My non-literary work with technology has encompassed everything from systems administration and database design to web development and technical support.